gberrien/Billie/README.md

 *pip install Pillow*

-The Vanity Fair transcripts also have to be downloaded.
+The Vanity Fair transcripts and cloud.png also have to be downloaded.
 These can be found in the Data Folder of this repository.
+A

+#### SongLyrics.py
+Grace to add directions

 ### Using Code:

+#### FetchTranscript.py:
+With the proper modules installed this Python file can be ran all at once.
+It will result in a txt file being created in the same directory as the Python file.

+#### WordCloud_Transcripts.py
+With the proper modules installed this Python file can be ran all at once.
+It will result in a Word Cloud png file being created in the same directory as the Python file.

+#### SongLyrics.py
+Grace to add directions.

 ## DATA Folder
 ### Data Collection Process: